Boundary Estimates for the Monge-Amp\`ere Equation in the Polygons with Guillemin Boundary Conditions: Introduction

-The main theorem in this paper presents the following a priori estimate: a Schauder-type estimate for \( u(x) - \sum_{i=1}^{N} l_i(x) \log l_i(x) \).
-This estimate reflects the boundary behavior of \( u \) near the edges and corners of the polytope \( P \), where the degeneracy of the Monge-Ampère equation becomes significant.
-It is crucial for uniformly controlling the boundary regularity of the solution.
+to characterize the behavior of $u$ near the edges and vertices of the polytope $P$, where the Monge–Ampère equation becomes degenerate.
+This estimate confirms that $D^2u$ is uniformly equivalent to $D^2\mathbf{u}_0$, ensuring uniform control of the solution's boundary regularity.
+We now present the main a priori estimate of this paper: